javalc6/Simple-Expression-Parser/README.md

 This Java class parses simple math expressions, like 2.5+2*(3-7).
 Expressions may contain brackets ( ), operators *,-,/,+ and numbers with optional decimal point.

+An improved and extensibile math parser is implemented in [Expression Parser](https://github.com/javalc6/Expression-Parser)

 # Methods
 The following methods are provided to parse and evaluate math expressions:
 ```